-Would you open a store with no products on the shelf?
+Would you open a store with no products on

+Would you the shelf?
 Of course not.

+open a store

-Would you open a business without a business plan?
+without any Would you open a business without a business

+products? plan?
 Not if you are smart.

 Would you try to speak in Spanish with a native Spanish speaker without being able to speak decently?
 Not if you do not want to be frustrated, confused and defeated.